wkumari/draft-vandergaast-edns-client-subnet/README.md

    Resolver using this option MUST prepare it as described above in Section 7.1.1, Recursive Resolvers.
-In particular, a Forwarding Resolver that implements this protocol MUST honor SOURCE PREFIX- LENGTH restrictions indicated in the incoming query from its client.
+In particular, a Forwarding Resolver that implements this protocol MUST honor SOURCE PREFIX-
-   See also Section 7.5.

-   Since the Recursive Resolver it contacts will treat the Forwarding Resolver like a Stub Resolver, the Recursive Resolver's policies regarding incoming ADDRESS information will apply in the same way.